11x-dev/hint-feature-part-1/README.md

 https://online-go.com/puzzle/2625
 ```

 3. The class won't help us much since it's either empty or "active", but we know that the button contains the text "Hint", let's search for Hint in our codebase.
-We notice a file in our integrate submodule code that looks promising, "Puzzle.tsx":
+We notice a file in our integrated submodule code that looks promising, "Puzzle.tsx":

 ```
 online-go.com/src/views/Puzzle/Puzzle.tsx